jonnonz1/nz-statute-book/acts/public/2003/retirement-villages-act-2003.md

       (i) indicated to an operator of a retirement village or the operator's agent that he or she is interested in becoming a resident of the retirement village; or
       (ii) had discussions with the operator or the operator's agent about entering into an occupation right agreement; and (b) in respect of whom the operator or the operator's agent has a current address, or sufficient other contact details to enable the operator to send notices to that person
-  - **lawyer** has the meaning given to it by section 6 of the Lawyers and Conveyancers Act 2006.
+  - **lawyer** has the meaning given to it by section 6 of the Lawyers and Conveyancers Act 2006
   - **Minister** means the Minister of the Crown who is, with the authority of the Prime Minister, for the time being responsible for the administration of this Act
   - **occupation right agreement** means any written agreement or other document or combination of documents that— (a) confers on any person the right to occupy a residential unit within a retirement village; and (b) specifies any terms or conditions to which that right is subject
   - **offer of occupation** means an offer made to any person to become a resident of a retirement village
-  - **operator** , in relation to a retirement village, means any person who is 1 or more of the following (a) a person who is, or will be, liable to fulfil all or any of the obligations under occupation right agreements to residents of the village:
+  - **operator** , in relation to a retirement village, means any person who is 1 or more of the following:
+    (a) a person who is, or will be, liable to fulfil all or any of the obligations under occupation right agreements to residents of the village:
     (b) a holder of a security interest who is exercising effective management or control of the retirement village:
     (c) a receiver of the property comprising the retirement village, or the liquidator of the person to whom either of paragraph (a) or paragraph (b) applies